ES-1085/project-joshua-and-autumn/README.md

 ================
 by Joshua A. Harkness and Autumn L. Pauly

-## Introduction

-Pollutants, encompassing metals and organic compounds from agricultural, industrial, and household sources, have accumulated in bottom sediments in the Gulf of Maine.
+\##Write Up \#### Introduction Pollutants, encompassing metals and organic compounds from agricultural, industrial, and household sources, have accumulated in bottom sediments in the Gulf of Maine.
 The U.S. federal government, through its agencies (USEPA, USGS, and NOAA) and laws (16 USC § 1447-1447f (1990); 33 USC § 1330 (1987)) has recognized the need for assessment of the distribution of contaminants in marine sediments.
 Our group is interested in assessing the concentration and distribution of potentially harmful contaminants in the marine environment in order for others to better understand and predict their impact.

 For this project, we used data from the Gulf of Maine Contaminated Sediments Database published by the U.S. Geological Survey in 2002.
 This